1. Talk it through

 The professional carrying out the assessment may like to refer your loved one for a brain scan.
 The scan can help with getting a dementia diagnosis but also discover if factors such as strokes or a brain tumour could be behind their memory problems.

 The specialist team carrying out the assessment should send the results the GP.
-They will also communicate with you about the diagnosis.
+Ask the doctor to send you a copy of any correspondence and appointment details.
+This request should be put in the patient notes.
 In most cases, the GP or consultant will make an appointment with your loved one to discuss the results, and what they mean.
 They may also ask a close family member to be present.

 If the person does have dementia then the doctor will help them and their family to understand the impact of the diagnosis, and the team of professionals working with them will also be able to offer advice.